SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/BuildingUI.md

 ![A flipped card without any visuals.](figures/CardForFlip.png width=60&label=figCardForFlip)

 Let us redefine `drawFlippedSideOn:` as follows:
-- First we ask the canvas to build a font of size 50.
-Note that for the font we specify a FreeType font \(pay attention that strike fonts do not work and will never work in Bloc - in fact they will be removed once Pharo is based on Bloc\).
+- First, we ask the canvas to build a font of size 50.
+Note that for the font we specify a FreeType font (pay attention that strike fonts do not work and will never work in Bloc - in fact they will be removed once Pharo is based on Bloc).
 - Then we ask the canvas to draw a text using the font with the color we want.

 We should not forget to send the message `draw` to the canvas.